-TFP is an excellent way for a new photographer to brush up on their skills and put together the initial portfolio.
-But there are a lot of debate in the community about whether or not experienced photographers need/should/can do TFP.
+TFP is an excellent way for new photographers to brush up on their skills and put together the initial portfolio.
+But there is a lot of debate in the community about whether or not experienced photographers need/should/can do TFP.
 Let’s look at some pros and cons.

 Here’s why I do TFP though: